 We were up bright and early to meet our driver and our guide, Adrian.
 Despite our last minute planning, we managed to score an incredible guide.
 Adrian had diplomas in botany, birding, wildlife, and more.
-In fact, we had no idea how he had time to be one of Borneo Eco Tours most requested guides, outside of all of his studies.
+We had no idea how he had time to be one of Borneo Eco Tours most requested guides, outside of all of his studies.

 Our driver pointed our small van towards Mount Kinabalu, which we had flown over on our way to visit the orangutans in Sepilok, and we headed for the park.

-Kinabalu Park is one of Sabah’s most visited attractions, but at 754km2 surrounding Mount Kinabalu, you don’t see many crowds, other than at a few popular spots.
+Kinabalu Park is one of the top attractions in Sabah, but at 754km2 surrounding Mount Kinabalu, you don’t see many crowds, other than at a few popular spots.

 Before we even reached the park, the scenery passing by our windows was stunning.
 We climbed ever higher, passing through small villages, catching glimpses of mountains and valleys in the distance.

-Kinabalu Park ranges over 4 climate zones, and we could not only feel the difference in the air temperature as we drove, but we could see the landscape and flora changing as well.
+Kinabalu Park ranges over four climate zones, and we could not only feel the difference in the air temperature as we drove, but we could see the landscape and flora changing as well.

 Arriving at the park, our first stop was a quick trip to the Park Headquarters to visit the small museum.
 Andrew and I probably would have breezed through the informational signs, but Adrian brought them to life for us, with his stories about Sabah’s endemic plants, animals and birds.

 We jumped back in the van for a short hop to the Kinabalu Botanical Gardens.
-Kinabalu Park is home to one of the greatest concentrations of plant species on earth, an estimated 6000, ranging in size from the world’s smallest flower, to its largest.
+Kinabalu Park is home to one of the highest concentrations of plant species on earth, an estimated 6000, ranging in size from the world’s smallest flower to its largest.
 There are 711 documented species of orchids here alone.

-Once again, if Andrew and I had been on our own, we would have enjoyed a nice walk through the garden (and by ‘garden’ here I really mean ‘jungle with pathways’.)
-But as we strolled with Adrian, he was constantly stopping, reaching into the leaves, and pulling out some interesting, often tiny, bloom; we would have walked right by.
+Once again, if Andrew and I had been on our own, we would have enjoyed a nice walk through the garden (and by ‘garden’ here I mean ‘jungle with pathways.’)
+But as we strolled with Adrian, he was continually stopping, reaching into the leaves, and pulling out some impressive, often tiny, bloom; we would have walked right past.

 Flower-gazing over, we headed to Poring Hot Springs, where I would face two of my biggest fears.

 I’m not an adventure traveler by anyone’s definition.
 But I’m also not a scaredy-cat.
-I’ve been white-water rafting and I love roller-coasters, but I have no desire to jump out of perfectly good planes or off bridges with only a bungee cord.
-I hate heights… well actually I hate the thought of falling from said heights, to be more precise.
+I’ve been white-water rafting, and I love roller-coasters, but I have no desire to jump out of perfectly good planes or off bridges with only a bungee cord.
+I hate heights… well, I hate the thought of falling from said heights, to be more precise.